The Financial Conduct Authority (FCA) was founded on the 1st April 2013.

 The Financial Conduct Authority will continue to evolve to meet the needs of consumers.

 Cash Lady supports the work of the FCA and all initiatives to make the short-term loan industry fairer and more responsible.

-Consumers can find Cash Lady (part of the Money Gap Group) on the Financial Services Register.
+Consumers can find Cash Lady (a trading name of Money Gap) on the Financial Services Register.